Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/CSCL.md

 ##### 2. How Cyberattacks Happen in Wireless Computing (Wi-Fi and Wireless Networks)

-Wireless networks are especially vulnerable because **anyone within range** can attempt to connect or intercept signals.

 ###### Common Wireless Network Attacks:

 1. **Eavesdropping / Packet Sniffing**